 Libraries are encouraged to partner with America250 WA to help educate and promote semiquincentennial activities.
-Join the list of partners to help promote Have news to share?
-Please send information to the WLA office at newsletter@wla.org by activities in your community at this link.
-Monday to be included in that week's digest.
-Please include any relevant graphics, as well as Lover bine Roleton Join of the week's digest.
-Please include any relevant graphics, as well as Lover bine Roleton Join of Renew to help ensure this commemoration is a statewide observance.
-Please feel free to cline activities for the Washington State plans, visit America250WA.org.
+Join the list of partners to help promote activities in your community at this link.

+Lorraine Ralston, the state America 250 coordinator, will be working with partners to help ensure this commemoration is a statewide observance.
+Please feel free to contact her with questions at info@america250wa.org.

+For more information about Washington State plans, visit America250WA.org.